Sarulla Geothermal Power Project, Indonesia

 Indonesian power market

+Indonesia depends largely on oil to produce electricity.
 Efforts to reduce dependence on the oil are underway.
 Since 2003, the government has negotiated with 26 independent power projects.